 - The provision of technical information and advice to support emergency incident response management.

-- Identify and facilitate research into emerging market access issues.
+- Identification and facilitation of research into emerging market access issues.

-- Develop technical advice for trade negotiations to assist in the resolution of market access and food safety issues.
+- The development of technical advice for trade negotiations to assist in the resolution of market access and food safety issues.

-- Develop technical briefs on high priority Codex issues.
+- The development of technical briefs on high priority Codex issues.

-- Facilitate technical attendance at high priority Codex meetings and specific working groups.
+- Facilitation of technical attendance at high priority Codex meetings and specific working groups.

-SafeFish is a partnership of seafood experts that assist the industry to resolve technical trade impediments, especially in relation to food safety and hygiene.
+SafeFish is a partnership of experts that assists to resolve technical trade impediments, especially in relation to food safety and market access in seafood.

 The purpose of SafeFish is to: